Starting a compost pile

 The autumn leaves, fallen rotting branches and kitchen-waste suddenly are no longer irritating garbage; they become a valuable resource is the search for food that both tastes and is better than what you can buy commercially.

-If you are serious about the earth and love gardening, there are few more rewarding pastimes than starting your own compost pile.
-It lies at the heart of organic-vegetables.
+If you are serious about the earth and love gardening, there are few more rewarding pastimes than starting your own compost piles.
+They lie at the heart of tasty organic-vegetables.

-Not unimportant is that it tidies up the grass cuttings, fallen leaves and small twigs; dry branches and kitchen waste too that you would otherwise have to transport to the dump.
+Not unimportant is that the compost heap tidies up the grass cuttings, fallen leaves and small twigs; dry branches and kitchen waste too that you would otherwise have to transport to the dump.
 It is one small helper in the race to end waste.

-Conventional agricultural methods will return nitrogen, potassium and phosphate to the soil, but the host of micronutrients soon becomes deficient; and so of course the food grown thereon is also short of selenium and zinc , and a thousand other substances needed to sustain optimal wellness of both the plant and the human who eats it.
+Conventional agricultural methods will return nitrogen, potassium and phosphate to the soil but the host of micronutrients soon becomes deficient; and so of course the food grown is also short of selenium, zinc and a thousand other substances needed to sustain optimal wellness of both the plants and the humans who eats them.

-You either have to take a multitude of supplements, or get busy with starting a compost pile.
+You either have to take a bushel of different supplements or get busy with starting a compost pile.

 Science of composting

-Frankly, building your own relatively large compost pile will be a lot more rewarding and less costly than the multitude of compost bins, turners and so forth that cost a fortune, and produce only a few buckets of decent humus.
+Frankly building your own relatively large compost pile will be a lot more rewarding and less costly than the multitude of bins, turners and so forth that cost a fortune; and produce only a few bucketfuls of decent humus.

 In the graphic above you can see where I have been tidying up old broccoli, Brussel sprouts and rocket plants.
 They are bolting with the advent of summer; they make perfect composting material.